A Modern Day Pilgrims’ Welcome

 The destination is significant too.
 Most pilgrim routes are ancient, taking people to places made holy by events that have happened there, in the footsteps of those who have gone before them or the presence of shrines or relics of holy people.

 Canterbury Cathedral is the destination for those who travel along the pilgrim paths from Winchester and Rochester.
-It is also the beginning of the route to Santiago de Compostela in Spain and the Via Francigena to Rome.
+It is also the beginning of the Via Francigena route to Rome.

 Whatever the reason for your pilgrimage, we’d like to mark it with you.
 Priests are available throughout the day to offer a pilgrim blessing to those who are setting out and to offer prayers of thanksgiving for those who are arriving.

 If you know in advance when you will be at the Cathedral, please get in touch with the Visits Office so that arrangements can be made.
 If you’re unable to do that, please ask a member of staff when you arrive and we’ll do our very best to find a priest to meet you.

 May your journey be in peace and safety, may you have good company on the way and joy in your arriving.
 And don’t forget – the end is also a beginning!